Signs and Symptoms of Nervous System Tumors

 Headaches caused by brain tumors are usually do not throb and are worse in the morning after laying flat all night, because pressure in the brain increases when the head is down.
 They may be worse with exertion.
 Most patients experience nausea and vomiting with the headache.
 If the tumor is obstructing the ventricles (structures that contain the cerebrospinal fluid), the headache may get worse when the patient changes position.

 A seizure is a sudden, brief attack of uncontrolled motor activity or altered consciousness.
-Seizures occur in approximately 35% of all brain tumor patients.
+Seizures occur in approximately 35 percent of all brain tumor patients.
 The probability of having a seizure depends on the location of the tumor, as some parts of the brain are more prone to seizure activity than others.
 Some seizures may be partial, and involve only a single site in the brain.
 Others can affect the whole brain and result in loss of consciousness.

 When a person develops a new pattern of headaches in the morning coupled with vomiting, a brain tumor should be ruled out.
 Even if this particular pattern doesn't develop, many people with brain tumors eventually develop chronic nausea and loss of appetite, which are presumably associated with the increased intracranial pressure (pressure within the skull compartment).